investindex/Psychology/README.md

 This section is under construction.
+More will be added in the near future.

+&nbsp;

 # Your psychology